sybrew/the-seo-framework/readme.txt

 		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
 * **Removed:**
 	* Toggled off by default three years ago, hidden for almost all users one year ago, and now removed entirely: The Optimized Sitemap's priority-meta feature.
 This feature hasn't been used by any popular search engine for a long time.
+	* Older browsers no longer support window-resize support for the tabs of the "inpost SEO meta box."
 * **Fixed:**
 	* Addressed an issue after using keyboard navigation to invoke tooltips, a mouse hover to invoke a tooltip didn't clear the keyboard-invoked tooltip when spawned elsewhere.
 	* Addressed an issue after using mouse hover to invoke tooltips, after using keyboard navigation to invoke tooltips, a mouse click to invoke a tooltip thence caused the arrow to not animate correctly.
 	* Addressed an issue with settings-headless mode where the list-edit (quick/bulk-edit) features was untentionally disabled; it's now disabled when the meta-headless mode is enabled.
 	* Addressed a corner-case issue with Polylang where on WP installations instated prior WP v4.4 the primary sitemap got emptied when no new languages have been setup since WP v4.4 or later.
-	* Addressed a regression from TSF v4.1.4 where the Schema.org setting "Logo URL" couldn't be selected nor could the Sitemap Logo be assigned correctly (due to duplicated _unique_ IDs).
+	* Addressed a regression from TSF v4.1.4 where the Schema.org setting "Logo URL" couldn't be selected nor could the Sitemap Logo be assigned correctly (due to assigning duplicated _unique_ IDs).

 **For developers:**

+* **Plugin database version is now at `4200` (TODO)**.
 * **Added:**
 	* We introduce function `tsf()`, an alias of `the_seo_framework()`.
 * **Changed:**